Introduction

 Cost

-A coding bootcamp costs around the same price as one semester in a CS degree program, averaging $11,00 – $14,000.
+A coding bootcamp costs around the same price as one semester in a computer science degree program, averaging $11,000 – $14,000.
 On the other hand, a full-time college degree costs around $150,000 depending on the school.
+Many coding bootcamp online programs offer flexible payment plans and scholarships to ease the financial burden.

 Time Commitment

-Typical CS degrees take 4 years to complete, while coding bootcamps can be finished in just 12 weeks.
+Typical computer science degrees take 4 years to complete, while coding bootcamps can be finished in just 12 weeks.
+This makes attending a coding bootcamp an attractive option for career changers seeking a new tech career quickly.

 Pace